-The primary goal of the program is to promote teens’ emotional wellness by taking a holistic view of their life situation, which encourages participation and education for teens and their families.
+The primary goal of the program is to promote emotional wellness of youth by taking a holistic view of their life situation, which encourages participation and education for them and their families.
 ASPIRE provides a validating, supportive environment for youth to gain healthy behaviors and learn how to manage their feelings, emotions and personal interactions with others.

 - An after-school structure.
-The stress after a long day of school and lack of supervision can make this a high-risk time when teens are more likely to make poor choices.
-ASPIRE provides structure and training for teens during this time — when kids are most vulnerable — and helps them learn and apply a set of specific skills.
-The programs, led by a psychiatrist who specializes in child-adolescent behavior, offer an after-school format offers treatment that doesn’t impede on teens’ lives.
+The stress after a long day of school and lack of supervision can make this a high-risk time when youth are more likely to make poor choices.
+ASPIRE provides structure and training during this time — when kids are most vulnerable — and helps them learn and apply a set of specific skills.
+The programs, led by a psychiatrist who specializes in child-adolescent behavior, offer an after-school format offers treatment that doesn’t impede on their lives.

 Enrollment into the program is continuous, and participants may begin their program at any time.
 Once the program has been completed, youth can continue to attend one session a week to further develop skills and prevent relapse.
 There's no time limit on the once-per-week sessions.

 - Middle School Program – Designed for those in sixth through eighth grades, this 10-week program requires a commitment of three afternoons a week.
 The program is offered at both our Mountain View and Los Gatos campus.